sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 >
 > Consent is required for all policy decisions for many reasons.
 The two most important are that it ensures (1) the decision will allow all members of the group to participate or produce without feeling oppressed, and (2) it will be supported by everyone.
 Everyone is expected to participate in the reasoning behind the decision.
 And no one can be excluded. https://www.sociocracy.info/what-is-sociocracy/

 The central lesson of the IBL, in my opinion, is that governance matters.
 Even if a consortium of labs were to form on an ad-hoc basis, without a formal system to ensure contributors felt heard and empowered to shape the project it would soon become unsustainable.
+Even if this system is not perfect, with some labor still falling unequally on some researchers, it is a promising model for future collaborative consortia.

 The infrastructure developed by the IBL is impressive, but its focus on a single experiment makes it difficult to expand and translate to widescale use.
 The hardware for the IBL experimental apparatus is exceptionally well-documented, with a [complete and detailed build guide](https://figshare.com/articles/preprint/A_standardized_and_reproducible_method_to_measure_decision-making_in_mice_Appendix_3_IBL_protocol_for_setting_up_the_behavioral_training_rig/11634732) and [library of CAD parts](https://figshare.com/articles/online_resource/A_standardized_and_reproducible_method_to_measure_decision-making_in_mice_CAD_files_for_behavior_rig/11639973), but the documentation is not modularized such that it might facilitate use in other projects, remixed, or repurposed.
 The [experimental software](https://github.com/int-brain-lab/iblrig) is similarly single-purpose, a chimeric combination of Bonsai {% cite lopesBonsaiEventbasedFramework2015 %} and [PyBpod](https://github.com/pybpod/pybpod) [scripts](https://github.com/int-brain-lab/iblrig/tree/master/tasks/_iblrig_tasks_ephysChoiceWorld).
 It unfortunately [lacks](https://iblrig.readthedocs.io/en/latest/index.html) the API-level documentation that would facilitate use and modification by other developers, so it is unclear to me, for example, how I would use the experimental apparatus in a different task with perhaps slightly different hardware, or how I would then contribute that back to the library.
 The experimental software, according to the [PDF documentation](https://figshare.com/articles/preprint/A_standardized_and_reproducible_method_to_measure_decision-making_in_mice_Appendix_3_IBL_protocol_for_setting_up_the_behavioral_training_rig/11634732), will also not work without a connection to an [alyx](https://github.com/cortex-lab/alyx) database.
 While alyx was intended for use outside the IBL, it still has [IBL-specific](https://github.com/cortex-lab/alyx/blob/07f481f6bbde668b81ad2634f4c42df4d6a74e44/alyx/data/management/commands/files.py#L188) and [task-specific](https://github.com/cortex-lab/alyx/blob/07f481f6bbde668b81ad2634f4c42df4d6a74e44/alyx/data/fixtures/data.datasettype.json#L29) values in its source-code, and makes community development difficult with a similar [lack](https://alyx.readthedocs.io/en/latest/) of API-level documentation and requirement that users edit the library itself, rather than temporary user files, in order to use it outside the IBL.

 My intention is not to denigrate the excellent tools built by the IBL, nor their inspiring realization of meso-scale collaboration, but to illustrate a problem that I see as an extension of that discussed in the context of core facilities --- designing infrastructure for one task, or one group in particular makes it much less likely to be portable to other tasks and groups.

+It is also unclear how replicable these consortia are, and whether they challenge, rather than reinforce technical inequity in science.
+Participating in consortia systems like the IBL requires that labs have additional funding for labor hours spent on work for the consortium, and in the case of graduate students and postdocs, that time can conflict with work on their degrees or personal research which are still far more potent instruments of "remaining employed in science" than collaboration.
+In the case that only the most well-funded labs and institutions realize the benefits of big team science without explicit consideration given to scientific equity, mesoscale collaborations could have the unintended consequence of magnifying the skewed distribution of access to technical expertise and instrumentation.

 Outside of ivies with rich core facilities, institutes like the Allen, or nascent multi-lab consortia, the situation errs closer to the dire picture of fragmentation I painted above.
 In addition to the homebrew stuff, there is an ocean of open-source software and hardware that keeps us afloat.
 There are far too many projects to name here[^ily], each covering some subset of experimenters needs, only rarely integrated with one another, and so to some degree the task of many scientific programmers is to search out the latest packages and quilt them into our patchwork local infrastructure.
 Anything else comes down to whatever we can afford with remaining grant money, scrape together from local knowledge, methods sections, begging, borrowing, and (hopefully not too much) stealing from neighboring labs.